Active, reactive and instantaneous optical forces on small particles in the time domain: Ultrafast attosecond subcycle pulses: Abstract

 \section{Abstract}

 Recently discovered reactive optical forces have nule time-average of their instantaneous values on monochromatic illumination, so that their detection suggests the use of ultrafast optics, specially in the femto and attosecond domains.
-By using illumination with subcycle attosecond evanescent pulses, we report a theoretical study of the time variations of reactive forces versus those of active and instantaneous ones on small resonant particles that we consider dipolar; and show their corresponding pushing or pulling effects.
-We address illumination with subcycle attosecond pulses; and demonstrate three remarkable novel effects on electric dipoles; namely, a lateral force, a pulling force against the canonical and Poynting momenta of the wavefield, and a levitating effect on the particle under repetition of the pulse.
+By using illumination with subcycle attosecond evanescent pulses, we report a theoretical study of the time variations of instantaneous forces and the behaviour of reactive forces versus those active \bb on small resonant particles that we consider dipolar.
+We demonstrate how the structure of these pulses permit to obtain three remarkable novel effects on electric dipoles; namely, a lateral force, a pulling force against the canonical and Poynting momenta of the wavefield, and a levitating effect on the particle under repetition of the pulse.
 We expect that this study inaugurates a novel research in the area of optical manipulation.
 Future developments and experiments based on this theory should increase the insight and operation of the ultrafast dynamics of nanostructures. \bb